-Automated infrastructure activities - Tagging Best Practices
+Automated infrastructure activities - Best Practices for Tagging AWS Resources

 Automated infrastructure activities

 Automating the start and stop lifecycle of environment resources can provide a significant cost reduction to any organization.
-Instance scheduler on AWS is an example of a solution that can start and stop EC2 and RDS instances when they are not required.
-For example, developer environments utilizing EC2 or RDS instances that are not required to be running on weekends are not utilizing the cost saving potential that the shutting down of those instances can provide.
+Instance scheduler on AWS is an example of a solution that can start and stop Amazon EC2 and Amazon RDS instances when they are not required.
+For example, developer environments utilizing Amazon EC2 or Amazon RDS instances that are not required to be running on weekends are not utilizing the cost saving potential that the shutting down of those instances can provide.
 By analyzing the needs of teams and their environments, and properly tagging these resources to automate their management, you can utilize your budget effectively.

 { "Tags": [ { "Key": "Schedule", "ResourceId": "i-1234567890abcdef8", "ResourceType": "instance", "Value": "mon-9am-fri-5pm" } ] }